Vedabahu/todo-app-cpp/README.md

 ### Potential Downsides

-- **Longer compile times** - A full rebuild with CMake + vcpkg dependencies can take several minutes on first run.
+- **Longer compile times** — A full rebuild with CMake + vcpkg dependencies can take several minutes on first run.
-- **Manual memory safety** - Without smart-pointer discipline, dangling pointers and use-after-free bugs are possible.
-The project uses RAII throughout, but vigilance is required.
+- **Manual memory safety** — Without disciplined use of smart pointers or RAII wrappers, dangling pointers and resource leaks are possible.
+This project manages SQLite connections manually, which requires careful auditing.
-- **SQLite access may not be thread-safe** - Each request opens a fresh SQLite connection (per the current `Database` design), which avoids shared-state bugs but adds syscall overhead.
+- **SQLite access may not be thread-safe** — Each operation opens and closes a fresh SQLite connection, which avoids shared-state races but adds syscall overhead per request.
 A connection pool would be needed for high throughput.
-- **SHA-256 for password hashing** - SHA-256 is a fast cryptographic hash, not a password-hardening function.
-It was chosen intentionally for simplicity in this project.
-Production systems should use Argon2 or bcrypt (adding either as an optional component is on the roadmap).
+- **SHA-256 for password hashing** — SHA-256 is a fast cryptographic hash, not a password-hardening function.
+It was chosen intentionally for simplicity.
+Production systems should use Argon2 or bcrypt.
-- **Steeper onboarding** - Contributors familiar only with JavaScript or Python will need time to get comfortable with the build system, templates, and memory model.
+- **Steeper onboarding** — Contributors familiar only with JavaScript or Python will need time to get comfortable with the build system, templates, and memory model.
-- **Smaller ecosystem** - Fewer ready-made middleware and plug-and-play libraries compared to the Node.js or Python ecosystems.
+- **Smaller ecosystem** — Fewer ready-made middleware and plug-and-play libraries compared to the Node.js or Python ecosystems.

 ---